Aronno1920/AWS-Cloud-Technical/README.md

     * **AWS S3** provides efficient object storage with a flat structure, offering scalability, accessibility, and versatility for diverse storage needs.

 ### Lesson 4.2 : Amazon EC2 Instance Storage and Amazon Elastic Block Storage
+**Amazon EC2 Instance Store** provides temporary block-level storage for an EC2 instance, located on disks physically attached to the host computer.
+This storage is ephemeral and is lost when the instance is stopped or terminated.

+**Amazon Elastic Block Store (EBS)** offers block-level storage that can be attached to an EC2 instance, similar to attaching an external drive to a laptop.
+EBS volumes are persistent, meaning data remains even if the EC2 instance is stopped or restarted, making them useful for long-term storage.

+**Use Case of EC2 Instance Storage**
+* Instance Store is ideal for applications that replicate data to other EC2 instances, like Hadoop clusters.
+The speed of locally attached storage combined with replicated data ensures high performance and efficient data distribution for cluster-based workloads.
+* It is also suitable for temporary storage of frequently changing data, such as buffers, caches, scratch data, and other transient content.

+**Use Case of EBS**
+**Amazon EBS** is ideal for scenarios where you need quick data retrieval and long-term persistence.
+Common use cases include:
+* **Boot and Root Volumes**: Used to store the operating system of an EC2 instance.
+* **Storage for Databases**: Provides scalable, consistent, and low-latency storage for databases running on EC2, ensuring performance aligns with your needs.

+### Lesson 4.3 : Object Storage with Amazon S3
+**Amazon S3 or Amazon Simple Storage Service Object** - storage is built for the cloud and delivers virtually unlimited scalability, high durability, and cost effectiveness
+* It provides developers and IT teams with secure, durable, highly scalable object storage
+* It S3 is easy to use, the simple web services interfaces to store and retrieve any amount of data from anywhere on the web
+* It allows us to upload our files
+* File can be 0 Byte to 5 TB
+* Unlimited Storage
+* File stored in Bucket
+* Return 200 codes if uploaded successfully

+### Lesson 4.4 : Purpose Driven Right Storage Selection
+* **Amazon EC2 instance store**
+    * Caching and Buffers
+    * Temporary Data and Scratch Space
+    * Stateless Applications
+* **Amazon EBS**
+    * Root Volume for EC2 Instances
+    * Applications and Database Storage
+    * Backup and Snapshots
+* **Amazon S3**
+    * Data Storage, Backup and long-time archiving
+    * Media and Web Object Content
+    * Static Website Hosting
+* **Amazon EFS**
+    * Shared File Storage for EC2 Instances
+    * Big Data and Analytics
+    * Container Storage for Docker and Kubernetes